Spin (physics): History

 Spin was first discovered in the context of the emission spectrum of alkali metals.
-In 1924, Wolfgang Pauli introduced what he called a "two-valuedness not describable classically" associated with the electron in the outermost shell.
-This allowed him to formulate the Pauli exclusion principle, stating that no two electrons can have the same quantum state in the same quantum system.
+Starting around 1910, many experiments on different atoms produced a collection of relationships involving quantum numbers for atomic energy levels partially summarized in Bohr's model for the atom Transitions between levels obeyed selection rules and the rules were known to be correlated with even or odd atomic number.
+Additional information was known from changes to atomic spectra observed in strong magnetic fields, known as the Zeeman effect.
+In 1924, Wolfgang Pauli used this large collection of empirical observations to propose a new degree of freedom, introducing what he called a "two-valuedness not describable classically" associated with the electron in the outermost shell.

 The physical interpretation of Pauli's "degree of freedom" was initially unknown.
-Ralph Kronig, one of Landé's assistants, suggested in early 1925 that it was produced by the self-rotation of the electron.
+Ralph Kronig, one of Alfred Landé's assistants, suggested in early 1925 that it was produced by the self-rotation of the electron.
 When Pauli heard about the idea, he criticized it severely, noting that the electron's hypothetical surface would have to be moving faster than the speed of light in order for it to rotate quickly enough to produce the necessary angular momentum.
 This would violate the theory of relativity.
 Largely due to Pauli's criticism, Kronig decided not to publish his idea.

 In the autumn of 1925, the same thought came to Dutch physicists George Uhlenbeck and Samuel Goudsmit at Leiden University.
 Under the advice of Paul Ehrenfest, they published their results.
-It met a favorable response, especially after Llewellyn Thomas managed to resolve a factor-of-two discrepancy between experimental results and Uhlenbeck and Goudsmit's calculations (and Kronig's unpublished results).
-This discrepancy was due to the orientation of the electron's tangent frame, in addition to its position.
+The young physicists immediately regretted the publication: Hendrik Lorentz and Werner Heisenberg both pointed out problems with the concept of a spinning electron.